maveric1977/yasharmoradi/content/posts/your-first-hackathon-a-beginners-guide.md

 featured: false
 published: true
 ---
-# Your First Hackathon: A Beginner’s Guide to Make the Most of the Experience

 So, you’re about to join your first hackathon?
 Congratulations!
 Whether you’re a student, professional, or curious tech enthusiast, hackathons are a thrilling way to stretch your creative muscles, learn new skills, and connect with like-minded innovators.
 But the first time can be a little intimidating.
 Don’t worry—here’s a quick guide to help you make the most of your first hackathon experience.